oculos/oculos.github.io/_posts/2025-11-22-Platform_single_sign_on_diy.md

 #### The device registration endpoint

 Here, you are free to do as you want.
 What do you want to do here?

 Basically, you want to receive the request with the device keys and persist them somewhere.
-Here, you might also want to perform some sort of authentication., otherwise anyone could simple send certificates to your server.
+You might also want to perform some sort of authentication., otherwise anyone could simple send certificates to your server.

 Apple doesn’t really care how and if you do anything here.
 Their documentation gives some hints of what you should be doing, but they don’t dive deep into this.
 They say you might want to use a `RegistrationToken`, which is something the MDM generates dynamically so that the IdP can use to actually check with the MDM if that device is legit, or you can use _device attestation_`.
 Since our MDM (Workspace ONE) doesn’t really implement the `RegistrationToken`on its SSO Extension profile, we need to do it the hard way and implement device attestation. more on that later.